+- (7) sports and recreational facilities; - convention or trade show facilities; and (8) - (9) research, product testing and administrative facilities;

+[G. "state" means the state of New Mexico;]

-1 (8) convention or trade show facilities; 2 (9) research, product testing and 3 administrative facilities; 4 (10) creative enterprises or industries; 5 (ll) cultural facilities as defined in the 6 Local Economic Development Act; and 7 (12) public infrastructure in state-authorized 8 main street projects or arts and cultural districts; 9 F. "revenue bonds" means bonds, notes or other 10 securities evidencing an obligation and issued pursuant to 11 the powers granted by the Metropolitan Redevelopment Code by 12 a local government for purposes authorized by that code; 13 G. "user" means one or more persons who enter into 14 a financing agreement with a local government relating to a 15 project, except that the user need not be the person actually 16 occupying, operating or maintaining the project; and 17 H. "utility plant" means any facility used for or 18 in connection with the generation, production, transmission 19 or distribution of electricity; the production, manufacture, 20 storage or distribution of gas; the transportation or 21 conveyance of gas, oil or other fluid substance by pipeline; 22 or the diverting, developing, pumping, impounding, 23 distributing or furnishing of water."
-24 SECTION 26.
-Section 3-60A-28 NMSA 1978 (being Laws 1979, 25 Chapter 391, Section 28) is amended to read:
+F. "revenue bonds" means bonds, notes or other securities evidencing an obligation and issued pursuant to the powers granted by the Metropolitan Redevelopment Code by a local government for purposes authorized by that code;

+[H.] G. "user" means one or more persons who enter into a financing agreement with a [municipality] local government relating to a project, except that the user need not be the person actually occupying, operating or maintaining the project; and

+[H.] "utility plant" means any facility used for or in connection with the generation, production, transmission or distribution of electricity; the production, manufacture, storage or distribution of gas; the transportation or conveyance of gas, oil or other fluid substance by pipeline; or the diverting, developing, pumping, impounding, distributing or furnishing of water."

+SECTION 26.
+Section 3-60A-28 NMSA 1978 (being Laws 1979, Chapter 391, Section 28) is amended to read:

-SB 95 Page 58 "3-60A-28.
-GENERAL POWERS.--In addition to any other powers, each local government has the following powers:
+"3-60A-28.
+GENERAL POWERS.--[A.] In addition to any other powers, each [municipality] local government has the following .208217.1 powers:

-A. to acquire, whether by construction, purchase, gift, devise, lease or sublease; to improve and equip; and to finance, sell, lease or otherwise dispose of one or more projects or part thereof.
-If a local government issues revenue bonds as provided by the Metropolitan Redevelopment Code to finance or acquire projects, the projects shall be located within the jurisdiction of the local government and within a metropolitan redevelopment area;
+[\(\frac{(1)}{A}\)] A. to acquire, whether by construction, purchase, gift, devise, lease or sublease, to improve and equip and to finance, sell, lease or otherwise dispose of one or more projects or part thereof.
+If a [municipality] local government issues revenue bonds as provided by the Metropolitan Redevelopment Code to finance or acquire projects, such projects shall be located within the [municipality] jurisdiction of the local government and within a metropolitan redevelopment area;

-B. to enter into financing agreements with others for the purpose of providing revenues to pay the bonds authorized by the Redevelopment Bonding Law; to lease, sell or otherwise dispose of any or all of its projects to others for revenue and upon terms and conditions the local government may deem advisable; and to grant options to renew any lease or other agreement with respect to the project and to grant options to buy any project at a price the local government deems desirable;
+[(2)] B. to enter into financing agreements with others for the purpose of providing revenues to pay the bonds authorized by the Redevelopment Bonding Law; to lease, sell or otherwise dispose of any or all of its projects to others for such revenues and upon such terms and conditions as the local [governing body] government may deem advisable; and to grant options to renew any lease or other agreement with respect to the project and to grant options to buy any project at such price as the local [governing body] government deems desirable;

-C. to issue revenue bonds for the purpose of defraying the cost of financing, acquiring, improving and equipping any project, including the payment of principal and interest on the bonds for a period not to exceed three years and all other incidental expenses incurred in issuing the bonds; and
+[(3)] C. to issue revenue bonds for the purpose of defraying the cost of financing, acquiring, improving and equipping any project, including the payment of principal and interest on [such] the bonds for a period not to exceed three years and all other incidental expenses incurred in issuing [such] the bonds; and